 To ensure the quality of online-blended courses, the CSU provides extensive instructional quality training and support to faculty, helping them to design and deliver courses in a way that ensures success by the greatest number and diversity of students.
 This is accomplished through two training programs from which faculty and staff may choose training:

-- Focuses on course design and delivery of online-blended courses
+- Focuses on course design and delivery of online and blended courses

-- 58-item self/peer-review instrument openly available for use
+- 57-item self/peer-review instrument openly available for use

-- Focuses on course design for online courses
+- Focuses on course design for online and blended courses

-For a further comparison between the CSU Quality Online Learning and Teaching program and Quality Matters program, see the QOLT-QM Alignment matrix document .
+For a further comparison between the CSU Quality Online Learning and Teaching program and Quality Matters program, see the QLT-QM Alignment matrix document .